Police arrest 25 over ‘support for Palestine Action’ at Birmingham protest

 “But we will take appropriate action where people are breaching the law by showing support for proscribed organisations.”

-Ten people were also arrested for suspected terror offences in Norwich on Saturday after allegedly holding Palestine Action placards at a protest.
+Ten people were also arrested for suspected terror offences in Norwich after allegedly holding Palestine Action placards.

-After being arrested on suspicion of displaying an item in support of a proscribed organisation, they are being held at Wymondham Police Investigation Centre for questioning, officers said.
+They were arrested on suspicion of displaying an item in support of a proscribed organisation, and are being held at Wymondham Police Investigation Centre for questioning, officers said.

 At 12.30pm on Saturday, Norfolk Constabulary attended a group who assembled on Haymarket in the city centre.
 Officers said the “incident was resolved” at around 3pm.